Sanjay-Shr/DevOps_Challenge/README.md

 - Troubleshot a Pod stuck in ImagePullPolicy due to worker node network issues.
 - Restarted services and fixed networking, then deleted the failed Pod.
 - Scaled the Deployment to 5 replicas and verified all Pods were running.

+### Day 71 – Rolling Updates in Kubernetes Deployments

+- Updated an existing NGINX Deployment using kubectl set image.
+- Faced ImagePullError due to wrong syntax, then corrected it.
+- Used the correct command: kubectl set image deployment/nginx-deployment -n nginx nginx=nginx:1.28
+- Observed rolling updates where Pods were replaced gradually.
+- Some Pods stayed running while others updated, ensuring availability.
+- Understood how rolling updates prevent downtime in Kubernetes.
+- Learned the importance of correct image tagging during updates.
 ---

 ## How to Use This Repo